On the shore of Lake Ontario, Toronto is Canada’s largest city and offers an attractive blend of campus learning and big city living.

-With approximately 53,000 students from 178 countries, 325,000+ alumni and leading professors who are working with more than 300 university, industry and NGO partners to tackle pressing issues, York has one of the largest and most diverse student bodies in Canada.
+With approximately 53,000 students from 178 countries, York has one of the largest and most diverse student bodies in Canada.

 The university spearheads a series of programmes and 8,500 experiential education opportunities, including internships, community placements, co-ops and capstone projects, which help students prepare for the changing world.

 At 457 acres, the main Keele campus is Canada’s largest postsecondary site.
 The Glendon campus, which is home to Glendon College, offers courses taught in both French and English.
 Outside Toronto, York has satellite campuses in Hyderabad, India, and Costa Rica, which continue to expand.
 Students at York’s Schulich School of Business and Osgoode Hall Law School, as well as in the liberal arts, creative and performing arts, professional studies, health, engineering, education and sciences have the opportunity to study at these sites.

 Notable alumni include actor Rachel McAdams, entertainer and comedian Lilly Singh, evolutionary biologist and television show host Dan Riskin, Toronto Star columnist Chantal Hébert and writer and producer of The Simpsons, Joel Cohen.